kirill-konshin/next-redux-wrapper/README.md

 should return a new instance of redux store each time when called, no memoization needed here, it is automatically done inside the wrapper.

+## Recommendations

+Although it is possible to create server or client specific logic in both `createStore` function and `getInitialProps` method I highly don't recommend to have different behavior.
+This may cause errors and checksum mismatches which in turn will ruin the whole purpose of server rendering.

 ## Async actions in `getInitialProps`